dennissxz/data-science-handbook/33-dimensionality-reduction/11-principal-component-analysis.md

 For a classification task, we can perform PCA on the features before fitting the data to a classifier.
 The classifier might be more accurate since PCA reduces noise.

-But note that the direction of largest variance need not to be the most disriminative direction.

-[image pg29]

-If we knew the labels, we could use a supervised dimensionality reduction, e.g. linear discriminant analysis.

 ## Extension

 Probabilistic PCA  is a method of fitting a constrained Gaussian, where some variances are equal.